ghiscoding/slickgrid-universal/docs/migrations/migration-to-5.x.md

 ```

 ### Date Editor/Filter
-We migrated from Flatpicker to Vanilla-Calendar and this require some changes since the option names are different.
-The changes are the same for both the Filter and the Editor.
+We migrated from Flatpicker to Vanilla-Calendar and this require some changes since the setting option names are different.
+Same changes will be required for both the Filter and the Editor.

 The biggest change that you will have to do is the min/max date setting when using the `'today'` shortcut as shown below: